Newport Pagnell services: Licensing squabble

+Opening

-Newport Pagnell Services was one of the first service stations to be opened in the UK, opening the same day as Watford Gap services on 2 November 1959.
-Newport Pagnell was the first to fully open for all traffic, opening on 15th August 1960, a month before Watford Gap.
+Newport Pagnell Services was one of the first two service stations to be opened in the UK, when both it and Watford Gap opened for fuel (only) on 2 November 1959.
+It was the first to open catering facilities: the northbound café opened on Monday 15 August 1960, and the southbound restaurant followed on 17 September 1960.
+The cost was £250,000, to employ 82 catering staff.
+It was the first time that the 'services' sign was seen on UK roads, previously to this it had been a 'fuel' sign.
+The site was built by Laing.

 Like the motorway, the site was designed by Sir Owen Williams.
 The services were opened by Forte, and were taken over by Welcome Break in 1988.

 The service station is one of fourteen for which large murals were commissioned from artist David Fisher in the 1990s, designed to reflect the local area and history.

+Food

+The quick service cafeteria, seating 200, opened at 8 am on Monday 15 August 1960.
+The grill and griddle restaurant, with waitress service, opened on Wednesday or Thursday, later that week.
+In the late 1980s the cafeteria was replaced by the self-service Granary Barbecue, which served a beefburger for £3.95 and sirloin steak for £5.95 in 1990.
+Sweets, priced at £1.35 each in 1990, now included cheesecakes and Black Forest gateau.
+The site was soon serving 40,000 customers a week.

+Crash barriers

+The first crash barriers on British motorways were built, at a cost of £2 million, southwards from Newport Pagnell to Scratchwood from May 1971, being finished in late October 1971, as far north as the M6 junction in Northamptonshire.
+On Sunday 2 May 1971, late in the evening, 35 year old Ken Loach was driving towards London, and his estate car was knocked onto the central reservation, where his wife was injured, his wife's grandmother was killed, with his five year old son Nicholas.

 In the news

 On 3 September 2007, a National Express coach from Birmingham to Luton Airport and Stansted Airport (making an unscheduled stop) failed to make a turn on the approach road and overturned.
 A number of people including the driver were seriously injured.
 The driver was subsequently convicted of drink driving and dangerous driving.